-- Biometrics, proximity card, and PIN code access history logs, including access history and security alarms. - 90-day video activity storage with a minimum of 30-days (subject to local country law). - Alert notifications and monitoring reports generated from the environmental monitoring applications and the BMS. - · Incident / issue reports documented via the ticketing systems. - Enterprise monitoring applications are utilized to monitor the performance and availability of production servers and network infrastructure.
+- Biometrics, proximity card, and PIN code access history logs, including access history and security alarms. - 90-day video activity storage (subject to local country law). - Alert notifications and monitoring reports generated from the environmental monitoring applications and the BMS. - Enterprise monitoring applications are utilized to monitor the performance and availability of production servers and network infrastructure.